Appraisal vs. Inspection: 4 Key Differences

 What is a home inspection?

 The American Society of Home Inspectors (ASHI) is one of the organizations that can help homebuyers find a qualified inspector in their area.
-ASHI explains that inspectors look at major structural components of a property such as roofs, walls, foundation and basement.
+ASHI explains that inspectors look at major structural components of a property, such as roofs, walls, foundation and basement.

-While the home appraisal and the inspection help safeguard the investment, they serve different purposes.
-An appraisal’s main purpose is to provide a dollar value for the property as it is.
-This helps ensure the lender can determine the amount for the loan along with the interest rate and down payment.
+An appraisal’s main purpose is to provide a dollar value for the property as it is, and this step is required by lenders.
+This helps ensure the lender can determine the amount for the loan, along with the interest rate and down payment.

-Negotiating after a home inspection helps protect you from facing major expenses soon after closing.
-You can ask for a price adjustment or the completion of repairs before proceeding with the purchase.
-As Curry-Terry explained, “I highly recommend any buyer perform an inspection, even on new-construction homes.”
+You can request a price adjustment or completion of repairs before proceeding with the purchase.
+“I highly recommend any buyer perform an inspection, even on new-construction homes,” advised Curry-Terry.

 » MORE: What to expect from a home inspection

-Appraisal vs. inspection lender requirements
+Home appraisal vs. inspection: lender requirements

+Unlike an appraisal, a home inspection is technically optional, but it’s wise not to skip it because an inspector can identify important issues.
 If you’re under a caveat emptor disclaimer, the burden of ensuring the home is safe and acceptable is on the buyer.
 That’s why an inspection is especially important in these situations.

 Risk factors of skipping a home inspection

-As mentioned, just because a home inspection is optional doesn’t mean you shouldn’t get one.
+Just because a home inspection is optional doesn’t mean you shouldn’t get one.
 Curry-Terry warns of the risks involved if you don’t have a professional inspection:

 • Not identifying hidden issues, such as structural damage